isl-org/Open3D/docs/tutorial/visualization/visualizer_basic.rst

 .. epigraph:: Open3D provides a convenient function for visualizing geometric objects: ``draw()``.
 The ``draw()`` function allows to visualize multiple geometry objects *(PointClouds, LineSets, TriangleMeshes)* and images together along with optional, high-quality, physically based (PBR) materials.
 As will be demonstrated in the subsequent sections, ``draw()`` can be used for both - simple, quick visualization or complex use-cases.

-Getting Started
+Getting started
 ---------------

 .. tip::
-    This **Getting Started** section applies to all subsequent examples below
+    This **Getting started** section applies to all subsequent examples below

 For all examples in this tutorial, we will be running a Python session.
 Please follow these preliminary steps :